HIV & Sexually Transmitted Infection Testing

-Types of HIV Tests
+Types of Tests Done at UHS

 HIV tests can be taken either confidentially or anonymously.

 Confidential testing means that your name and other identifying information will be attached to your test results.
-The results will go in your medical record and may be shared with your healthcare providers and your insurance company.
-Otherwise, the results are protected by state and Federal privacy laws.
+The results will go in your medical record and may be shared with your health care providers and your insurance company.
+Otherwise, the results are protected by state and federal privacy laws.

 Anonymous testing means that nothing ties your test results to you.
 When you take an anonymous HIV test, you get a unique identifier that allows you to get your test results.
 Not all HIV test sites offer anonymous testing.
-Contact your local health department or 1-800-CDC-INFO (800-232-4636) to see if there are anonymous test sites in your area.
+Contact your local health department or 1-800-CDC-INFO (800.232.4636) to see if there are anonymous test sites in your area.
 Learn more about privacy and HIV testing here.

 Counseling before and after an HIV test is important because it provides critical information about HIV itself and about the testing process.
-Learn more about pre and post test counseling here.

 UHS HIV Testing Clinics